adyen-examples/build-your-own-payments-integration-adyen/README.md

 ** Tip: ** Yuu need to enable the gift cards payment method in the Customer Area.

-## Module 3: Upgrading to the latest version of the library and Adyen Dropin/Web components.
+## Module 3: Upgrading to the latest version of the library and Adyen Dropin/Web components

 1. Upgrade your Java library to the latest version: https://github.com/Adyen/adyen-java-api-library/releases
-2. Upgrade your Adyen Dropin/Web Components to the latest version
+2. Upgrade your Adyen Drop-in/Web Components to the latest version:
 3. This module is successful when you can ensure that all functionality still works as-is.

+**WIP**  // TODO
-* Tip: Can we write tests *before doing the upgrade* to make sure that gift cards, donations, payments still work?
+* Tip: Let's write tests *before doing the upgrade* to make sure that gift cards, donations, payments still work.
+You can use an E2E testing framework like: https://playwright.dev/java/docs/intro
   * Make an iDeal payment automatically
   * Make a credit card payment automatically
   * Make a Klarna payment automatically